hogeo2/equip-slot-converter/README.md

 🆓 **Free forever.** No paywall, no locked tiers, no catch.

+⚠️ **Currently unpublished.** Some parts of the tool have reverted to an in-development build, and I'm currently working on fixing this.
+The version previously published here has been temporarily taken down.
+Thank you to everyone who submitted bug reports!

 ## What it does

 - Rebuilds the equip prefab from a vanilla donor for the target slot